Glare is all about contrast and is caused by unequal light distribution.

 Discomfort glare is a sensation of annoyance caused by an area of brightness in the eyes’ field of view, such as a bright lamp off to the side of a work area.

-Visual discomfort resulting from bright reflections off shiny surfaces, such as a bright light reflecting on a computer screen, is known as a veiling reflection.
+Veiling reflection is visual discomfort resulting from bright reflections off shiny surfaces, such as a bright light reflecting on a computer screen or a countertop.

 Skylights reduce glare by providing more equal light distribution.

 With the sun as the light source, everything depends on orientation—your house, the room, the windows, skylight number and placement—and the path of the sun.

 In general, daylight from windows tends to be horizontal and from one direction.
 The windows are “aimed” at a portion of the available daylight and eaves, fences, buildings, etc. can block large portions of the remainder.
 In contrast, light from a skylight may come from a majority of the sky.

 By placing skylights above large windows or patio doors, light distribution is much more equal—thereby reducing glare throughout the room.

 Currently, most acrylic and polycarbonate glazings use pigments in their “white” products to diffuse light.
 This also reduces the amount of visible light transmitted.
 There are clear plastic products formed with a “prismatic” surface that are both highly diffusing and have very high light transmittance..
 These are similar to the prismatic lenses used on light fixtures.

 Velux LuxGuard polycarbonate dome skylights offer both white or clear and prismatic or smooth options.